-The Central West region includes the Castlereagh, Bogan and Macquarie river valleys and covers an area of approximately 92,000 km2 and is home to 240,000 people.
+The Central West region includes the Castlereagh, Bogan and Macquarie river valleys and covers an area of about 92,000 square kilometres.
 The region is located in central western NSW, flanked by the Barwon and Darling catchments to the north and west, Lachlan to the south and the Sydney/Shoalhaven Basin to the east.

 - Native vegetation (PDF 1.7MB)